andrewtweber/laravel-polls/README.md

 php artisan vendor:publish --provider="Andrewtweber\Providers\PollsServiceProvider"
 ```

-This will publish the files `config/polls.php`, translations, and views.
+This will publish the files `config/polls.php`, migrations, translations, and views.

+Add the `VotesInPolls` trait to your user class.

 ## Laravel Nova